 Creating a Bootable USB for Windows Server

 Plug your USB drive into the computer where you want to create the bootable USB, launch MSP360 Backup and follow the steps below.

 1 In MSP360 Backup, click Make Bootable USB button:

 This will launch the Create Recovery Disk dialog window.

 2 In the Create Recovery Disk dialog window, you can select whether you want to create a bootable USB (that's what we'll do) or whether you want to create a bootable ISO image.

 3 You can also use the following additional options in the Create Recovery Disk dialog window:

-- Add MSP360 Remote Desktop to the Recovery Disk
+- Add MSP360 Connect (formerly Remote Desktop) to the Recovery Disk

 This enables you or someone else who provides administrative support to connect to the booted Windows Server.

 - Protect Recovery Disk with a master password